Shihira/gnome-extension-quicktoggler/README.md

 ## Footnote

 The extension is still buggy and is tested only on Fedora 24 + GNOME 3.20 (but I believe it runs on 3.16 and 3.18).
-If you found any bugs, please report to me and paste relavant log in `journalctl -f /usr/bin/gnome-shell` or your custom log file.
+If you found any bugs, please file me reports and paste relavant log in `journalctl -f /usr/bin/gnome-shell` or your custom log file.

+**Translation is welcome!
+Currently only English and Chinese are supported.
+Feel free to fork and help me in translation.**